What are the benefits of OneNote?

 Posted on October 28, 2019 by Dan May

 Microsoft OneNote, part of the Office 365 suite of applications, has become an essential productivity tool for businesses.
 But many don’t fully appreciate the valuable contribution that the system can make at work.
 OneNote fully leverages the cloud and Microsoft technologies to make capturing, storing and sharing any kind of information easy.

-OneNote is a note-taking application.
+OneNote is a note-taking application that acts as a digital notebook.
 It provides a hub for all of your notes, which can be organised into separate notebooks, and individual sections within notebooks.
-It is compatible with a range of digital formats, meaning it’s possible to pin multimedia documents as well as text.
+Within these notebooks, you can add in images and videos, as well as text.

 As Office 365 is cloud-based, you can share a OneNote file with other people to enable a real-time, collaborative workbook.
 Notebooks can be shared for viewing or editing, and as OneNote automatically saves as you work, multiple users can collaborate at the same time.

 It’s not unusual for accidents to happen when there are multiple users editing the same file.
 OneNote has this covered.
 Through its ‘history’ tab, you can view past revisions to track changes and restore file versions.